jim-deriv/flutter-chart/doc/interactive_layer.md

 The Interactive Layer sits on top of the chart canvas and captures user gestures such as taps, drags, and hovers.
 It then interprets these gestures based on the current state and translates them into actions on drawing tools.

-The layer works with two key concepts:
+The layer works with three key concepts:
 1. **InteractiveState**: Defines the current mode of interaction with the chart
 2. **DrawingToolState**: Represents the state of individual drawing tools
+3. **InteractiveLayerBehaviour**: Defines platform-specific interaction handling and customizes state transitions

 ## Interactive States